PhilChodrow/PIC16B/syllabus.md

 5. A project presentation in Week 10.
 6. Project resubmission during Finals week.

 Each of these individual components will have their own specs.
-You can find complete lists of specs for each component [here]({{site.assignments}}).
+The specs for each component will be [here]({{site.assignments}}), not all of them are posted quite yet.

 # Essay